Perelandra Bookshop

 The Reader in Residence

-The Reader in Residence serves a three-month tenure in which they simply read — not aloud, but to themself — at the bookshop.
+The Reader in Residence serves a three-month tenure in which they simply read—not aloud, but to themself—at the bookshop.
 In this setting, the reader hones their attention while making literary engagement visible and relevant.
-They receive a stipend for both sustenance and literature.
-Click the links below for inspiration, or jump to the philosophy and questionnaire.
+They receive a stipend for both sustenance and books.

 2024